International Freshmen Admissions

 To begin their studies at SDSU, Fall 2020 admitted international students have three choices available:

-- Students with a valid visa to enter the United States may plan to come to Brookings and begin their coursework on campus in August 2020.
+- Students with a valid visa to enter the U.S. may plan to come to Brookings and begin their coursework on campus in August 2020.
 (OIA will work with students who may have to quarantine upon arrival in the USA.)
 OIA will have an international student orientation program, campus residence halls will be open, and students will be able to attend classes starting on Monday, August 24.
-(Classes will be held according to accepted guidelines related to social distancing and other best practices in the Covid-19 era.)
+(Classes will be held according to accepted guidelines related to social distancing and other best practices in the COVID-19 era.)

 - Students who are unable to obtain a visa in time to start on campus in August 2020 may take classes online with students from around the corner in South Dakota and all over the world!
 Students in any major may begin online and find many of the courses they need to get started and stay on schedule.
 These students should continue the process to obtain a visa and plan to join us on campus in January for Spring 2021 courses.